 - Intimation to the manager and the trainee to block their calendar and subsequent affirmation in advance.

 - Is the Attendance sheet maintained?

-- Was the after training feedback taken from trainee?
+- Was the after training feedback is taken from a trainee?

-- HR updated Org Skill matrix after training?
+- HR updated the Org Skill matrix after training?

-- If some training is pending from a previous year, a plan is to be made to execute the same in a current year and the reason why HR did not conduct the training last year.
+- If some training is pending from the previous year, a plan is to be made to execute the same in the current year and the reason why HR did not conduct the training last year.
 Etc.

 For sure this is not the complete list of activity for Organizational Training; other activities are also there, these are just quotes from my memory.

 - Responsibility of SEPT/SEPG (Software Engineering Process Team/Group)